Southern Broccoli Casserole

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 Southern Broccoli Casserole is a savory blend of broccoli and cheese with a crunchy, buttery topping.
-This easy broccoli casserole recipe contains no condensed soup, so it has all of the flavor but none of the ingredients you can't pronounce!
+This easy broccoli casserole recipe doesn't contain condensed soup, so it has all of the flavor but none of the ingredients you can't pronounce!

 Jump To